Children who stammer

 Smart Talking – development of a new app to assess speech and language skills

 Dr Avin Mirawdeli has been working with the DBT for six years developing a universally applicable screening tool to identify children in reception class who had speech difficulties.
 Using the benefit of her research for the DBT, Avin is currently working as a postdoctoral research associate in Dr Jenny Gibson’s team at the Faculty of Education, University of Cambridge, developing a web-application that will help parents and teachers assess children’s speech and language skills.
 The App was under development for the assessment of language when Avin joined Dr Gibson’s team and they are now working on proof-of-concept for speech assessment.
 The App will use speech recognition technology to implement speech and language assessments on a large scale.
 The end users will be parents and teachers who can easily use the App at home or in school.
 The App will provide a norm-referenced score for each child and information to support referral to specialist services, if this is indicated.
 It is intended to empower parents and teachers and give them the confidence to seek help.
 Testing is under way in schools in Cambridge and London and data will soon be available for analysis with a view to helping develop the speech recognition component of the App.
-Avin had the privilege of presenting this prestigious research at the International Fluency Association Joint Word Congress in Japan (13-16 July 2018) where it was well received by a global audience in the historic city of Hiroshima.
+Avin had the privilege of presenting this prestigious research at the International Fluency Association Joint Word Congress in Japan (13 to 16 July 2018) where it was well received by a global audience in the historic city of Hiroshima.

 Screening School Aged Children who Stammer